simonho288/simonho288/README.md

 - 👋 Hi, my name is Simon Ho.
 Callsign is @simonho288.
 I born in Hong Kong and moved to Canada Vancouver in 2019.
-- 👀 I’m interested in Computer Programming.
-From 6502 Asm in 1982, to now edge serverless.
+- 👀 I love Programming.
+From first game in 6502 Assembly language on 1982, to now edge serverless.
+Over 40 yrs still loving it.
+- 🏖 I am semi-retired and can do what repos I want.
-- 🌱 I’m currently learning Edge Computing, Mobile Apps dev, AI.
+- 📖 I’m currently learning Edge Computing, Mobile Apps dev, AI.
 - 💞️ I’m looking to collaborate on my new repo [Estate Manager](https://github.com/simonho288/estateman_backend)
 - 📫 How to reach me ... website: https://www.simonho.net, blog: https://blog.simonho.net, email: go@simonho.net or me@siumanho.ca